hollyjanedalton/final_ironhack_project/README.md

     - Use the "Hours of Operation" of the  literal "nearest neighbor" found with the #5 Function
 7. Data Visualizations in Tableau
      - Map of Starbucks stores that open the earliest
-     - Bar graph of countries with most Starbucks (top 15)
+     - Bar chart of countries with most Starbucks (top 15)
-     - Bar graph of Starbucks per capita
+     - Bar chart of Starbucks per capita
      - Map of world showing country with most Starbucks per area (density)
      - Map of world showing country with 2 Starbucks that are closest to each other (using Lat/Long)
+8. Prepare presentation on slides.com with results
+9. 9-minute presentation with discussion afterwards with 20+ Ironhack colleagues